How Long Do Hot Water Cylinders Last?

-The factors which can influence a cylinder’s lifespan, include:
+The factors which can influence a hot water cylinder’s lifespan, include:

 Material Grade